-The District's strong fiscal management has increased our available cash balances which have allowed us to decrease the amount of TRANS borrowing for the current fiscal year and the upcoming fiscal year.
-For perspective, in October 2011, the District issued \$820 million of TRANs to finance FY 2012 seasonal cash flow needs, its highest-ever cash flow borrowing amount.
-However, based on the improved cash position produced by the prior year operating surplus, the District's borrowing was reduced to \$675 million for FY13.
-The size of the FY 2014 cash flow borrowing may be less than the proposed \$600 million.
-As we approach the time of the borrowing, the exact amount of the will be determined.
-It is prudent to authorize borrowing in the requested amount of up to \$600 million in order to ensure that the District has adequate operating cash balances at all times.
+The District's strong fiscal management has increased our available cash balances which have allowed us to limit the amount of TRANS borrowing for the prior two and current fiscal years.
+For perspective, the District issued \$820 million of TRANs to finance FY 2012 seasonal cash flow needs, its highestever cash flow borrowing amount.
+Just two years later, the size of the FY 2014 cash flow borrowing was \$405 million, less than half of the amount for FY2012.
+We anticipate that the borrowing for FY 2015 will be very close to the amount borrowed last fiscal year.
+As we approach the time of the borrowing, the exact amount will be determined.
+Although we anticipate less, it is prudent to authorize borrowing in the requested amount of up to \$600 million in order to ensure that the District has adequate operating cash balances throughout the fiscal year.

-There are sufficient funds in the Proposed FY 2014 Budget and Financial Plan to cover the debt service expense that would accompany the maximum borrowing that this proposed legislation would authorize.
+There are sufficient funds in the FY 2015 Budget and Financial Plan to cover the debt service expense required for the maximum borrowing that this proposed legislation would authorize.